nsquared-team/draw-attention/readme.txt

 1. You'll see a new Draw Attention menu item on the left menu
 1. Create your interactive image.
 We have a [video walkthrough](https://wpdrawattention.com/document/create-your-first-draw-attention-image/) showing how to create the image.
+1. After your image is created, you can embed it into any page or post with the `[drawattention]` shortcode.

 == Frequently Asked Questions ==